- 2002: BT (Vodafone) (Philips Cellnet)

 That's not what trans people are asking for

-Nobody is saying you can change your sex.
-I mean, technically we are all female when we are conceived, and then the XY chromosome triggers testosterone, but apart from that, sex is probably immutable... in humans.
+Nobody is saying you can change your biological sex.
+I mean, technically we are all intersex when we are conceived, and then the XY chromosome triggers testosterone etc, but apart from that, sex is semi immutable... in humans.
 It's not binary either, because you have intersex people and many other factors.

-However, changing sex isn't what trans people are asking for.
+However, changing biological sex isn't what trans people are asking for.

 Trans people experience gender dysphoria